pedrom34/TutoAsus/Readme.md

 >![Dynhost Ovh, création des accès](https://i.imgur.com/AsdDX9m.png)

 Finally, last step, we will create as many redirections as there are services you want to access.
-For that, we go in redirection, and we create a CNAME redirection to the domain dynhost:
+For that, we go in redirection, and we create a CNAME redirection to the dynhost domain:
 >![Redirections Ovh 1](https://i.imgur.com/ILhgyAd.png)

 >![Redirections Ovh 2](https://i.imgur.com/Umkr7iA.png)